 Scandinavia is world famous for many things.
-However, when most people think of these Nordic countries including Norway, Sweden, Denmark, Finland, and Iceland, frigid winters, tons of ice and snow, and dark, cold days is usually what comes to mind.
+However, when most people think of these Nordic countries (including Norway, Sweden, and Denmark), frigid winters, tons of ice and snow, and dark, cold days are usually what come to mind.

 Seasoned travelers will tell you that April is the month in which you should travel to Scandinavia.
 It is still off-season, with low travel prices, and with warmer weather arriving, you can expect to find spring flowers and green landscapes.

 Unfortunately, Scandinavia's skiing season is over in most locations.
-However, warm weather activities are just beginning.t
+However, warm weather activities are just beginning.

 - Movable holidays this month are the Easter and Holy Week holidays including Palm Sunday, Holy Wednesday, Good Friday, Easter Sunday, and Easter Monday.
 Maundy Thursday, the fifth day of Holy Week which commemorates the Maundy and Last Supper of Jesus Christ with the Apostles is also widely observed throughout Scandinavia.

-- On April 16th, the Dutch celebrate Queen Margrethe II of Denmark's Birthday with a procession and gala, usually in Copenhagen.
+- Queen Margrethe II of Denmark's Birthday: On April 16, the Dutch celebrate with a procession and gala, usually in Copenhagen.

-- April 30th is the Walpurgis Night (Walpurgisnacht) holiday in Sweden, Finland, and Denmark.
+- Walpurgis Night (Walpurgisnacht): This holiday takes place on April 30 in Sweden, Denmark, and Finland, the nearby Nordic country.
 This holiday is named after the English missionary Saint Walpurga.
 Walpurga's annual feast was held on the first of May and thus, she became associated with May Day, particularly in the Finnish and Swedish calendars.
 Walpurgis Night is now celebrated on the eve of May Day with lively dancing by Walpurga's fans.

-- In late April, the Bergen International Festival in Bergen, Norway kicks off its two-week long event.
+- Bergen International Festival: Bergen, Norway, kicks off its two-week long event in late April.
 You will find a wide variety of performances including music, dance, literature, visual arts, folklore, and more.
 The first festival was started in 1953 and has been growing ever since.